 It seems no other topic in agriculture is as hotly debated as the subject of genetically modified organisms, or GMOs.
 On one side, GM crops are viewed as harmful, unpredictable, and threating.
 On the other they’re regarded as innovative, beneficial, and the future of agriculture.
 This article is not meant to promote or discuss either side of the issue, but to simply answer some commonly asked questions by our customers regarding this subject.

-Q: Are you part of the Monsanto Company?
+Q: Are you owned by Monsanto (Bayer), Scotts, or some other company?
 Where do your seeds come from?

-A: Nature’s Seed is the retail division of the Granite Seed Company, headquartered in Lehi, Utah.
+A: Nature’s Seed is the ecommerce division of the Granite Seed Company, headquartered in Lehi, Utah.
 The Granite Seed Company was founded in 1988 and is one of the leading seed suppliers in North America.
 They specialize in erosion control and reclamation seed; particularly native grasses, wildflowers and forbs.
-In 2008 the Granite Seed Company was acquired by Marwit Capital, a private investment firm.
-We are not owned by or part of the Monsanto Company.
+In 2020, Granite Seed was acquired by S&S Seed and became part of Environmental Seeds West LLC.
 We grow and harvest many seeds ourselves in our own production fields throughout the western U.S. We also have access to an extensive network of independent growers, as well as our own team of wildland seed gatherers (many native wildflower/forb species have to be hand-harvested in the wild).

 Q: Are your seeds GMO or non-GMO?

 A: All of the seeds we sell are non-GMO.
 In fact, there are currently only 10 genetically modified crops approved for use in the United States – corn, soybeans, cotton, potato, papaya, squash, canola, alfalfa, apple and sugarbeet.
 Nature’s Seed doesn’t carry seeds for these crops with the exception of alfalfa, and we only sell non-GMO varieties of alfalfa.
 All the seed varieties we use have been developed conventionally.